alongchamps/rack-root/design.md

 This app should be portable enough to run in a single docker container and I might add features to that layer at some point in the future.
 Notably, persistence of the data is in a local sqlite database file in the `/backend` directory.

-# Relationships between records
+# Data and relationships

+Every item in the inventory has an id, name, and type.
+All the other fields are optional.

+The types database will be pre-seeded with a number of options and more types can be added in the Settings page.

+Relationship examples:

 An inventory item can have 0..n IP addresses.

 An IPAM network can have 0..n IP addresses.

-A DHCP range has a starting IP and ending IP.
+A DHCP range has a starting IP, ending IP, and associated network.

 # Database table design